writethedocs/www/docs/conf/australia/2023/sponsors/prospectus.rst

 ~~~~~~~~

 * Your sponsor logo will be shown on the stage during all staff presentations as a grant sponsor (opening, closing).
-* We will mention your company as a grant sponsor on Twitter from the official Write the Docs account
+* We will mention your company as a grant sponsor on Twitter from the official Write the Docs account.

 Inquiries
 =========